SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 ## Context

 The AI SDK identified some challenges with debugging and problem resolution that can be addressed with better logging.
-Typically, users have to enable wire logs for troubleshooting which, along with helpful logs, surfaces a large volume of unrelated ones.
+Typically, users have to enable wire logs for troubleshooting which, along with helpful logs, surfaces a large volume of unrelated noise.
-Additionally, we identified the need to improve visibility into the application progress to the user.
+Additionally, we identified the need to improve visibility into the application progress for the user.

 Key drivers for this decision include: